-Prospective trainees must have:
+Prospective trainees must:

-- hold a current medical
+- hold a current medical registration

 New and current trainees need to apply for Advanced Training each year.

-New Fellows will receive formal notification from the College that they have been admitted to Fellowship and receive a letter confirming the completion of their training.
-All Fellows in Australia, New Zealand and overseas in active practice must meet the requirements of a Continuing Professional Development program.
+New Fellows receive formal notification from the College of their successful admission to Fellowship and a letter confirming the completion of their training.